iva2k/ionic3-feathers/README.md

 Some thoughts on the features developed in this step:

- - ResetPasswordPage error handling could be smoother for UX, e.g. navigating to login/reset if verification code was rejected.
+ - Error handling on ResetPasswordPage could be smoother for UX, e.g. navigating to login/reset if verification code was rejected.
  - Though from technical implementation perspective it makes sense to have ResetPasswordPage separate from LoginPage, the workflow would be much smoother from UX perspective if it was done on a single page with segment selector.
-However, it will be much more convoluted design with need to hide segments depending on logged in state, and managing page layout.
+However, it will be much more convoluted design with hiding segments depending on logged in state, and managing page layout.
+ - Typically there's a separate "change password" form elsewhere, which uses old password and takes new password.
+This feature is easily replaced by "reset" request followed by "reset password", which also does email confirmation, so is much more secure against compromised passwords.

 ## Step 9.
 Login with Social Accounts